Great Serpent

-Great Serpent was a Maya king of Calakmul, a Maya city-state.
+Yax Chit K’ahk’ ...?
+Witz' Naah Chan/Kan, before also known as Great Serpent, Ruler 8 and Ruler Z., was a Maya king of Calakmul, a Maya city-state.

-He is also known as Ruler 8 and Ruler Z.

 The unfinished Stele 62 marked the completion of the sixteenth k'atun in AD 751; the commissioning ruler's name is damaged but appears to be different from that of previous kings.
 His emblem glyph features the head of a bat rather than that of a snake, hearkening back to the Bat emblem last attested at Calakmul over three centuries earlier on Stela 114.
 Stela 62 may have formed a king-queen portrait pair with Stela 88 from the same date.